 Mendocino Coast California, USA Travel Guide

 This unique beach, north of Fort Bragg, formed from years of ocean dumping.
 Waves smoothed discarded glass, pottery, and ceramics into colorful, polished pebbles covering the shoreline.
-A fascinating example of nature transforming human impact.
+A captivating example of nature transforming human impact.

 Visitor Information: Within MacKerricher State Park.
 Free day use, sunrise to sunset.
 Short paved path from parking to beach.
 Insider Tips: Collecting glass from Glass Beach is prohibited to preserve it.
 Best viewing at low tide.
 Excellent for close-up photography.